radareorg/radare2-book/visual_mode/visual_disassembly.md

 ## `d` as define

 To improve code readability change how radare2 presents numerical values in disassembly, By default most of disassembly display numerical value as hexadecimal.
 Sometimes you would like to view it as a decimal, binary or even custom defined constant.
-To change value format you can use `d` following by `i` then choose what base to work in:
+To change value format you can use `d` following by `i` then choose what base to work in, this is the equivalent to `ahi`:

 ```
+0x004048f7      48c1e83f       shr rax, 0x3f
+d → i →  10
+0x004048f7      48c1e83f       shr rax, 63
-d
+d → i →  2
 0x004048f7      48c1e83f       shr rax, '?'
 ```